digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ## Definition
 # Digital Archiving

 **Digital archiving** can refer to the specific archival processing practice of accessioning, appraising, arranging, and describing **born-digital** archival materials.

 The people who do this work are sometimes referred to as **digital archivists** (but sometimes they are also called just "archivists" or something else entirely).

 ---

 ## Definition
 # Digital Archive

-A **digital archive** can refer to an archive, usually with an online access platform, consisting of some or all born-digital _or_ digital surrogates (digital representations of physical materials).
-This is also sometimes referred to as a **digital library** or **digital collections**.
+A **digital archive** or **digital repository** can refer to an archive consisting of some or all born-digital _or_ digital surrogates (digital representations of "born-physical" materials).
+Digital archives are often presented on online platforms called **digital libraries** or **digital collections**.

 ---